The Flint Hills

 With more than 40 grass species, some of which grow taller than your upstretched arms, and hundreds of wildflowers species, the Tallgrass prairie ecosystem in the Flint Hills of eastern Kansas is a sight to behold.

-Of the 140 million acres of Tallgrass prairie grasslands that once ranged from Indiana to eastern Kansas, and from Manitoba to Texas, less than four percent remains today.
+Of the 140 million acres of tallgrass prairie grasslands that once existed in North America, less than four percent remains today.
 Complimenting the beauty of the grasses and wildflowers, you will find 150 bird species, 30 kinds of reptiles and amphibians, 31 mammal species, and some 10 million insects per acre.

 Things to Do in the Flint Hills

 If you’re looking for cycling, running, or bike packing routes through the Flint Hills, Dirty Kanza has scouted, mapped, and rated the best!
 Routes are sorted by difficulty level, from beginner to… Read more

 Running from Council Grove to Cassoday, this Byway offers incredible views of the native grasses and flowers of the tallgrass prairie – one of the last remaining such landscapes left… Read more